 - Mountain and valley breeze: Valley breeze is the hot air blowing from the valley which flows up to the slopes of mountain slopes.
-While mountain breeze is the reverse of the valley breeze that is the cold air from the mountain flow towards the valley.
+In contrast, mountain breeze is the valley breeze that is the cold air from the mountain flow towards the valley.

 The local winds include the sea and the land breeze created due to the pressure difference between the air over the sea and the land regions.
 Loo is the local winds that blow in the northern part of India.